There are two versions of the Congressional Record in ProQuest Congressional.

 This second version, the Congressional Record Permanent Digital Collection, is what we are highlighting in this guide.

-For more information on the Congressional Record, see the
+For more information on the Congressional Record, see the In-product Help (link in the upper right corner), or the

 You can easily see if your library has the Congressional Record Permanent Digital Collection by looking at the Advanced Search form.